6 Steps to Deadly Bow Shots on Deer

 When the moment of truth arrives while bowhunting deer, I’m a firm believer in being prepared.
 Just like in other sports, mental preparation is key.
 I was a college pole vaulter, and we were taught to visualize everything before actually doing it.
 I think these same techniques can be used for bowhunting, and it’s something I do on almost every sit.
 For me, it’s a process I go through.
 Here are my 6 steps to deadly bow shots on deer.

 Begin the process by looking over your hunting area and determining where you think deer are likely to appear.
 Next, decide where you’d like to draw so you’re ready when an approaching deer hits your shooting lane.
 Go through the various shot ranges, calming your nerves, picking a spot on the animal, and the feeling of a nice, easy squeeze on your release.
 Lastly, with that spot on the deer in your mind, visualize yourself making the perfect deadly bow shot.

-Here are six steps to making this happen when the moment of truth arrives.
+Here are six steps to deadly bow shots that help make this happen when the moment of truth arrives.

 1. Time your draw.
 I like to pick a spot in my ambush setup where I plan to draw.
 This is usually an area where the deer wouldn’t be able to see me move due to thick cover.
 If there isn’t much cover in the area, then you need to really watch a deer’s body language.
 I prefer to draw early; I like to be at full draw when I calm my nerves, and not worried about busting a deer during the draw.